FastLane-Labs/atlas/README.md

 Note that any bundler who tampers with the order of the SolverOperations will cause the transaction to revert, thereby blocking any gas reimbursement from Atlas.

 Note that input from the User is only required for step 2; all other steps have no impact on UX.

+Note that the bundler should be able to receive ETH without reverting, as they may receive a refund of the msg.value sent with the `metacall()` if the config dictates that `metacall()` should return false instead of reverting, or if `gasRefundBeneficiary` is set to `address(0)`, in which case gas refunds are sent to the bundler.

 ### Atlas Transaction Structure